 Each year, come March, I ask our oldest daughter what she’d like for a birthday treat.
 Never once has she requested any kind of a traditional birthday cake.
 In recent years, we’ve done Fudgy Mini Brownie Fruit Pies with Almond Cream Cheese, Snickerdoodle Cupcakes, brownie towers, and make-your-own ice cream sundaes.
 I love the variety and fun that Hatti’s ideas bring to our table of celebrating.

 Hatti has been wanting to make whoopie pies for a number of years now, and I have no idea why it took so long to finally make some in our own kitchen.
-These Whoopie Pies with Fluffy Peanut Butter Marshmallow Cream, Hatti’s 2013 birthday treat of choice, are some kind of milk guzzlin’ fun!
+This Whoopie Pies Recipe with Fluffy Peanut Butter Marshmallow Cream, Hatti’s 2013 birthday treat of choice, is some kind of milk guzzlin’ fun!

 The chocolate cakes are soft and tender, and not particularly sweet.
 They make the perfect means to deliver that fabulous sweet and marshmallowy peanut butter filling to your mouth.
-We even made our own homemade marshmallow cream for the filling…these whoopie pies were so much fun!!
+We even made our own homemade marshmallow cream for the filling… this whoopie pies recipe was so much fun!!

 It seems like only yesterday that Hatti fit into the palm of her daddy’s hand…